ucb-bar/chipyard/docs/TileLink-Diplomacy-Reference/EdgeFunctions.rst

  - ``toAddress: UInt`` - The address to read from
  - ``lgSize: UInt`` - Base two logarithm of the number of bytes to be read

+**Returns:**

+A ``(Bool, TLBundleA)`` tuple.
+The first item in the pair is a boolean indicating whether or not the operation is legal for this edge.
+The second is the A channel bundle.

 Put
 ---